brycegoh/3DC-Early-mat-Lecture-draft/README.md

 5. Snapshot
     The actual id of the tree / folder which contains files / blobs.

 With each commit being able to be identified by their id.
 This makes identifying them difficult as the 40 long char Strings are meaningless and not useful to humans.
-Therefore, git uses branch names which will make a human readable String to the commit's id.
+Therefore, git uses branch names which will map a human readable String to the commit's id.

-Basically a commit / snapshot has it's branch name that can be mapped to locate which commit the name refers to.
+Basically a commit / snapshot can have a branch name that can be mapped to locate which commit the name refers to.
 Example as follows:

 <img src="./assets/dataModelCommitWithBranchName.png" width="400"/>

-Git uses allows for more than 1 branch name and snapshot.
+Git allows for more than 1 branch name and snapshot.
 This is useful when adding multiple features on your project at the same time.
 For example, from the current snapshot, u can create a new branch and add in the new feature while working on another branch for another independant feature.
 After the two features are done, you can then merge them into a single snapshot.

 Branching example as follows: